searxng/searxng/docs/admin/installation-apache.rst

 uWSGI support
 =============

-Be warned, with this setup, your instance isn't :ref:`protected <searx filtron>`, nevertheless it is good enough for intranet usage.
-In modern Linux distributions, the `mod_proxy_uwsgi`_ is compiled into the *normal* apache package and you need to install only the :ref:`uWSGI <searx uwsgi>` package:
+Be warned, with this setup, your instance isn't :ref:`protected <searxng filtron>`, nevertheless it is good enough for intranet usage.
+In modern Linux distributions, the `mod_proxy_uwsgi`_ is compiled into the *normal* apache package and you need to install only the :ref:`uWSGI <searxng uwsgi>` package:

 .. tabs::